lewisknewton/questionnaire-engine/README.md

   * [questionnaires/](server/questionnaires/) – contains user-provided questionnaire files
   * [routes/](server/routes/) – contains endpoint definitions for the API and normal browser use
 * [tests/](tests/) – contains automated test cases

+Where it was logical to do so, code has been modularised (split into separate files) to group related functionality together and improve overall maintainability.

 ## Set-up